Fix it Friday with Sheffield Hallam University experts

 Dr Roast is familiar with the University’s range of computing expertise, and how this can be matched to your business needs.
 The department has computing researchers in a number of areas, including robotics, Artificial Intelligence, machine learning, video analysis, the internet of things, security, games and Virtual Reality.

-Dr Abhishek Asthana, Reader in the Department of Arts, Computing, Engineering and Sciences
+Dr Abhishek Asthana, Reader in the Department of Science, Technology and Arts

 Dr Asthana is the director of Hallam Energy, deputy director of Doctoral Training Alliance in Energy and a reader in Energy Engineering.
 Since joining the University in 2009, he has delivered 48 industrial projects, covering energy research, knowledge transfer and consultancy, and has won £2.4 million in external funding.
 He has also developed five commercial software packages and invented four patents.